Dropineth/dropinton/README.md

 # dropinton
 TON | Hackers League: Winter 2024

-Here’s an updated **README** that combines the Gate and TON wallet integration with the tree planting fund, and introduces a stable arbitrage mechanism for TON and USDT.
+**README** that combines the Gate and TON wallet integration with the tree planting fund, and introduces a stable arbitrage mechanism for TON and USDT.

 ---